BirdeeHub/birdeevim/README.md

 ---

+## To Do:
+It has dap and dap-ui but no debuggers for languages and no auto formatters.
+If you add a debugger to it please let me know.
+I didnt really have time to understand configuring dap yet before I heard about nix.
+I was only using neovim for about 3 months before making this flake, and hadn't tried to do that yet.

+It might remain incomplete for a little while as I work on getting the rest of my stuff working on nixOS like nvidia and whatnot so I can swap.

 ## Questions:

     1. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.

-    2. How to give the option to compile nvim for debug mode.

-    3. How to swap to new wrapper and still have exactly this same format (current wrapper in ./nix/NeovimBuilder.nix)

-    4. examples of people setting up language debuggers for dap and dap-ui without mason.
+    2. examples of people setting up language debuggers for dap and dap-ui without mason.

-    5. how to actually target a specific flake package from cli commands note, I have tried every variation of .#packagename and ./.#packagename and .#<something>.packagename and ./.#<something>.packagename that I could find in the repl.
+    3. how to actually target a specific flake package from cli commands note, I have tried every variation of .#packagename and ./.#packagename and .#<something>.packagename and ./.#<something>.packagename that I could find in the repl.
+I even tried it straight from github!